sneeu-leeu/Blog-SPA/README.md

 # Blog App

-> Blog app is a fully functional website that will show the list of posts and empower readers to interact with them by adding comments and liking posts
+> Blog app is a fully functional website that will show the list of posts and allow users to interact with them by adding comments and liking posts

 ### Milestone 1: